caltechlibrary/newt/newt-presentation.md

 **Repeat as needed**

-# Minimal new knowledge
+# Minimal prior new knowledge

-- If you've attended a data science workshop you likely know enough SQL
+- A data science workshop often will teach you enough SQL
-- If you've built a static website you likely know about Pandoc
+- Static website generation often envolves Pandoc
-- If you've built a static website you likely know YAML
-- Use YAML and a small DSL to map requests to data sources and validate form data
-- SQL + YAML files + Pandoc template(s) => web application
+- Markdown documents often use YAML to represent front matter

 # Weaknesses in my proposal

 - Newt is **an experimental prototype** (June 2023)
 - Newt doesn't support file uploads
-- Does not eliminate Learning curves, e.g.
+- It does not eliminate Learning curves, e.g.
     1. Postgres and SQL
     2. Pandoc
     3. using HTTP methods
     4. YAML

-# Addvantages, maturity
+# Newt's Advantages, a mature foundation

 - SQL (1974)
 - HTTP (1991)